ys4e/protoshark/README.md

 # protoshark

+`protoshark` is:

-Arbitrary binary decoder for Google's Protocol Buffer schema.
+- an Arbitrary binary decoder for Google's Protocol Buffer schema.
+- a Rust library for encoding Protocol Buffer messages.

 ## See Other